ashish-greycube/quick_star/README.md

   - Create and Submit Journal Entry for expenses with Paid From account
   - Create and Submit Payment Entry for Advcances
   - Set Order fees from item price of Default Order Fees Item in company setting
-- On Update:
-  - Cancel linked Purchase Invoice/Journal Entry of expense has been deleted
-  - Cancel Payment Entry if advance has been deleted
 - On Submit:

   - Create Sales Invoice with expenses as items
   - Add Default Order Fees Item for order charge

-- Job Order Expense row not editable if reference (PI,JE) already created
+- Job Order Expense row:

+  - not editable if reference (PI,JE) already created
+  - Prompt user for confirmation on delete
+  - Cancel Purchase Invoice/Journal Entry linked to deleted expense

+- Job Order Customer Advance row:

   - Advance row will not be editable if Payment Entry already created.
-- On delete of Expense/Advance prompt user for Confirmation.
-On Save item will be deleted and linked doc cancelled.
+  - Prompt user for confirmation on delete
+  - Cancel Payment Entry linked to deleted advance

 ### Install